aidando73/sorting-visualizer-of-sorting-visualizers/TESTCASES.md

    - Sort button should be purple, reset button should be blue.
 - Sort and reset before completion
    - Should be reset
-- Sort and move slider
+- Sort and move slider, click mute and unmute
    - Selected repo should change
+   - Sound should be muted and unmuted